 - • You are always welcome to approve the sculpture in person at the artist’s studio or foundry/fabricator.
 Otherwise, you will approve the photos of the completed work.
 Final payment is due before the work is shipped or delivered, except in some cases where the artist is doing the installation.

-- • And finally: the installation and a bottle of celebratory champagne!
+- • And finally: the installation (and maybe a bottle of celebratory champagne)!

 - WILL I HAVE TO HANDLE INSTALLATION DETAILS MYSELF?

 - • Artists can often install their own work when local to your area, or for larger projects.

 - • A “white glove” delivery that includes installation is available in most locations.

 - • Sculpturesite Gallery will provide detailed instructions if you would like to install yourself or have your installers/landscapers/contractor install for you, including specifications for any prep work or specific site considerations.